What do I need to bring on the first day of care?

 It's my child's birthday! (or other special occasion) Can I bring treats to share with the group?

 1) All food served to the children is prepared meeting food safety standards (I have received training and obtained CA Food Handlers Card).
 To consistently meet this standard, any food brought by families to share with the group must be store bought (this can include purchased bakery items).

 2) It is very important to please speak with me first so that we can discuss any allergies or limitations that children in care may have.

 Please make sure to speak with me before bringing food.
 This will avoid disapointment if I am unable to serve the item to the children in care.
 Also, there are other great options for celebrating with friends such as: treat bags, stickers, and coloring pages.

 What are some steps I can take to verify that a childcare program is good?

-For a list of best practices, click on our Program Design Checklist and scroll to the bottom of the page.
+For a list of best practices, click on our Resources page and scroll to the bottom.
 This breaks down the different things to consider such as safety, curriculum, and environment to help you asses if the child care program will meet your needs.

 Here are some additional suggestions for evaluating both childcare centers and childcare homes: